Jwalamalini: Worship

-The place where Helacharya propounded his system is described as Malaya Hemagrama in the south identifiable with Maleyur in the Chamrajnagar Taluk of the Mysore district in the state of Karnataka.
+The place where Helacharya propounded his system is described as Malaya Hemagrama in the south identifiable with Maleyur in the Chamrajnagar Taluk of the Mysore district in Karnataka.
 As described in an inscription dated 909 CE this place is holy to the Jain disciples.
 The inscription also registers a grant in the favor of a Jain temple.

 Nittur, Thumkur district also hosts an ancient Jwalamalini temple.